 Some eye issues that are regular occurrences for individuals with NF2 are specific to NF2.
 These issues can be used as a method for simple diagnosis of NF2 when found in children:

 People in general, normally have vision changes as they get older, but people with NF have specific eye issues in addition to the ones already mentioned.
 While an Ophthalmologist should be seen every other year by people in general, a Neuro-Ophthalmologist should be seen yearly following brain MRIs.

 What to bring for eye exam:

 It is estimated that twenty percent of vision loss issues due to NF2 occur for undetermined reasons.
+Some of the issues listed below can result in other issues also listed.
 Common Ocular Abnormalities that can develop for NF2 include:

 Age Related Cataracts can develop by 65 years of age, but can develop in individuals as young as 40.
 However, for people with NF2, it is not Age Related Cataracts that develops.
 It is a Secondary Form of Cataracts that can develop at birth, or can develop well before 65 years.

 Juvenile Cataracts can result in visual impairments including; blurry vision, poor vision at night, severe reactions to glare, as well as a visibly cloudy or white spot that can be seen cover the eye.

 While there are 2 ways they can form, PSC Cataracts are the most common for NF2 and are more difficult to remove then CC: